The Dynamic

 Goals

-- Establish long-term exercise habits
+- Establish consistent exercise habits

 - Reduce recurrence risk